Educational workshops for middle and high school students

 See the rates

-CYCLE OF SPECIFIC EDUCATIONAL WORKSHOPS FOR MIDDLE SCHOOL STUDENTS IN THE CITY OF PARIS
+CYCLE OF SPECIFIC EDUCATIONAL WORKSHOPS FOR SECONDARY SCHOOL STUDENTS IN THE CITY OF PARIS

-This cycle consists of three activities: The workshop Joseph, Jean, Claude and the others... at the Shoah Memorial, the visit Le Marais sous l'Occupation, as well as the workshop La vie quotidienne dans le Paris de l'Occupation at the National Archives.
+This cycle consists of three activities: L'atelier Joseph, Jean, Claude and the others... at the Shoah Memorial, the visit to Le Marais sous l'Occupation, as well as the workshop La vie quotidienne dans le Paris de l'Occupation at the National Archives.

 THE GENOCIDES OF THE TWENTIETH CENTURY